We’ve come a long way in understanding how migraine attacks are tied to certain parts of your brain.

 Nausea is a part of migraine for about

-seven out of every 10 people
+five out of every 10 people

-with the disorder
+with the disorder.

 If you have ever noticed a change in your bowel habits right before a migraine headache, it could be tied to your migraine.
 It could part of the prodrome, or “preheadache” phase.